everx-labs/TVM-linker/README.md

 To create a `constructor message` with contract's code and data, use `--init` option.

-Aditionally, you can add a raw body to the message.
+Additionally, you can add a raw body to the message.
 Use the `--data` option:

 	tvm_linker message <contract-address> --data XXXX...